charlieohara/charlieohara.github.io/_pages/about.md

   - /about.html
 ---

 I recieved my PhD in Linguistics from the University of Southern California in 2021.
 My dissertation is entitled "Soft Biases in Phonology: Learnability meets grammar".
 My work focuses on using computational and mathematical methods to understand how the process of learning phonological structure influences the likelihood of certain structures appearing in the languages of the world.
 Particularly, my work is on the ways learning can gradiently affect typology, and on the development of algorithms to learn underlying representations.
-Currently, I am a Lecturer in the department of Linguistics at the University of Michigan.
+From Winter 2021 to Summer 2022, I was a Lecturer in the department of Linguistics at the University of Michigan.

 My Research Interests
 ======